wilcornish/nine-dice-board-game-lounge/README.md

 ```
 ruby app.rb
 ```
-The app is now running for web access on http://localhost:4567
+The app is now running for local access on http://localhost:4567

 This will include seeded demonstration data, to remove or modify this, modify the file:
 ```